Telegraph House (Taganrog): History

-The head of the telegraph was Lieutenant Alexander Petrovich Timofeev, who came from Riga.

-At that time, the station's equipment consisted of four transceivers, powered by a direct current from the Daniel battery system of 42 elements.
-The telegraph worked from 7 o'clock in the morning to 9 o'clock in the evening and was related to the second class of action.
-All the telegrams were divided into government, official and personal.

 From the 1870s to the 1880s, the building was sold to Colonel Alexander Gavrilovich Remi.
 Until the beginning of the 20th century, his sons Alexander and Vladimir and their families owned the house.
 A few years later the building was purchased by the wife of an official Anna Petrovna Fedorova.
 At the end of the 19th century, the house was moved to the 39-year-old widow Anna Petrovna Ivashchenko.

 The last owner of the house was Aba Iosifovich Nesvezhinsky.
 Under the Soviet regime and until 1925 the building belonged to the merchant of leather goods in the New Bazaar, P.M Stul, after it was nationalized.
 In 1918, under the German occupation of Taganrog, the building housed a food committee and a city labor exchange.
 At present it is an apartment house.